|

 If you remove the Horn Worms with attached

 Cocoons, and put them in a glass jar with no lid, they will die.
-But

 the predatory Wasps will emerge and fly away to prey on other Horn

-worms in your Garden.
+worms in your Garden,

 Comments ?